funcool/rumext/doc/user-guide.md

   [:div {:class "label"} name])
 ```

-That approach is very convenient because when you start proptotypong,
+That approach is very convenient because when you start prototyping,
 the received props obeys the already known idioms, and all works in a
 way like the component is a simple clojure function.